-Bathroom remodeling encompasses a wide range of projects, cosmetic touches and money; with prices ranging anywhere from a few hundred dollars to well into the mid-thousand-dollar range.
-But that scope is what makes it so fun.
-Your bathroom can be one bathtub replacement away from becoming your dream spa.
+Bathroom remodels encompass a wide range of installations and projects, cosmetic retouches, and of course, money.
+Prices for home bathroom renovations can range anywhere from a few hundred dollars to tens of thousands.
+But that scope is also what makes it so fun.
+Your bathroom could be one simple bathtub replacement away from becoming your dream spa.

 Remodeling a Bathroom: The Basics

+When planning your bathroom remodel, first think about who is using the bathroom regularly.
 Here are some examples of people who may need different accommodations in their bathroom:

 A person with a disability

-A guest bathroom remodel may include:
+A bathroom remodel may include: